chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/06-Symbols.md

 Some commonly used well-known symbols are discussed in the following sections, while others are discussed throughout the rest of the book to keep them in the correct context.

-I> Overwriting a method defined with a well-known symbol changes an ordinary object to an exotic object because this changes some internal default behavior.
-There is no practical impact to your code as a result, it just changes the way the specification describes the object.
+I> <u>Overwriting a method defined with a well-known symbol changes an ordinary object to an exotic object because this changes some internal default behavior.
+There is no practical impact to your code as a result, it just changes the way the specification describes the object.</u>

 ### The Symbol.hasInstance Property

-Every function has a `Symbol.hasInstance` method that determines whether or not a given object is an instance of that function.
-The method is defined on `Function.prototype` so that all functions inherit the default behavior for the `instanceof` property and the method is nonwritable and nonconfigurable as well as nonenumerable, to ensure it doesn't get overwritten by mistake.
+<u>Every function has a `Symbol.hasInstance` method that determines whether or not a given object is an instance of that function.</u> The method is defined on `Function.prototype` so that all functions inherit the default behavior for the `instanceof` property and <u>the method is **SpecialNumber** and **nonconfigurable** as well as **nonenumerable**, to ensure it doesn't get overwritten by mistake.</u>

 The `Symbol.hasInstance` method accepts a single argument: the value to check.
 It returns true if the value passed is an instance of the function.
 To understand how `Symbol.hasInstance` works, consider the following code: